Garmin HRM 600 – everything you need to know

 • Standalone Activity Recording: Tracks workouts (heart rate, distance, calories, etc.) even without a smartwatch.
 Ideal for sports like basketball, swimming, or martial arts.

-• Rechargeable Battery: Lasts up to 2 months per charge (1 hour of use/day).
+• Rechargeable Battery: Lasts up to 2 months per charge (approximately 1 hour of use per day).

 • Tri-colour LED Indicator: Shows pairing status, low battery, and wake mode.

-• Quick Button Wake & Pair: Easy to pair with devices on/off.
+• Quick Button Wake & Pair: Easily pair with devices on and off.

 • Secure BLE: Secure Bluetooth connection